nfagerlund/camping_food/README.md

 - 3/4 cup water rehydrates 1/2 cup rice (uncooked amt) (or 70g dehydrated cooked).
 - 1 cup uncooked yields 140g cooked-and-dehydrated rice... and 1/2 cup uncooked (so 70g dried) feeds both of us when served with a meal that has lentils in it.
 The red curry uses a bit more, over 3/4 cup uncooked, and we handle the rehydration differently.

+TJ's dried mango bag = 170g and is enough for like four days.

 # Dry/wet equivalencies